enzocassemiro/enzocassemiro/README.md

 ### Hi there 🧐

 My name is Enzo Cassemiro from Brazil.
-I've working as intern of Field Service Support IT since 2020 and currently studying Computer Enginner 💻 in FACENS
+I've been working as an intern in field of IT Support Service since 2020 and I'm currently studying Computer Enginner 💻 in FACENS
 I'm passionate about aviation ✈️

-In my free time I like to play video game 🎮, to watch movies 🎞️ and series 📺, and listen to eletronic music 🎵
+In my free time I like to play video game 🎮, watch movies 🎞️ tv shows 📺 and listen to eletronic music 🎵

 📫 How to reach me: